Nostromos/what.lol/blog/2024-02-24-what-im-looking-for.md

 ## Core Principles and Values

 My main focus right now is shipping things.
-I don't care if that's bug fixes, UI tweaks, or docs.
-Stick me in a closet as long as I get the chance to work on a real codebase and ship.
+I don't care if that's bug fixes, UI tweaks, docs, features, or services.
+I want a real codebase and a stake in its success.
+I want to write clean and performant code that solves problems for the business and meets requirements.

 If I had my way, my new workplace would be:
 - Collaborative